 4.Recycling Grant; change date of future Board Meeting to June 18th.

 Citizen Comment: 1.
 Jarris Rubingh regarding the County Master Plan.
 Also New Flood Maps are coming to Antrim County.
 Townships should note that flooding is the most common natural disaster.
 They should consider joining the NFIP, National Flood Insurance Program to reduce the risk for homeowners and renters.
 The county has hired an architect to look at the Rex Beach Rd old school house to see what it would entail to fix it up.
 2. Miss Jemima Rubingh read a poem about birds to the audience and Board.
 Well done!
 3. Cathy Odom introduced herself as a candidate for County Clerk.
 4. Judy Parliament introduced herself as Director of Antrim County Commission on Aging, to inform the people what services are available.
 Meals on Wheels for 50 years.
 Last year 85,562 meals went out of the facility.
 Loan closet is most popular service offered.
 Also 25-40 different programs for the citizens.
-5.
+5. Emm Fitzerald was introduced with her new position as MI Green Communities Coordinator and would love to discuss how the programs apply to Torch Lake Township.

 B. CONSENT AGENDA: All reports were accepted by consent.